prostoroman/okama-bot/README.md

 - [Okama Library](https://github.com/mbk-dev/okama) - Financial analysis and portfolio optimization
 - [python-telegram-bot](https://python-telegram-bot.org/) - Telegram Bot API wrapper
-- [Yandex Cloud](https://cloud.yandex.com/) - YandexGPT API for AI-powered insights
+- [Yandex Cloud](https://cloud.yandex.com/) - YandexGPT API for AI-powered insights and smart instrument recognition
 - [Matplotlib](https://matplotlib.org/) - Chart generation and visualization
 - [Render](https://render.com/) - Hosting platform

+### 🆕 New Features

+**Smart Instrument Recognition**: The bot now automatically converts common financial instrument names to the proper Okama format using AI-powered analysis.
+This makes it much easier for users to interact with the bot using natural language while ensuring all commands are properly formatted for the Okama platform.

 ---